-Killoe GAA has its home at Emmet Park in Clonee, just 6km north of Longford Town.
-Our modern facilities which also includes a training field in Cullyfad are a far cry from the days of uneven or overgrown fields, whin bushes and non-existent dressing rooms of the past.
+Our modern facilities at Emmet Park are a far cry from the days of uneven or overgrown fields, whin bushes and non-existent dressing rooms of the past.
 At a time when transport was in short supply and movement within and beyond the parish wasn’t so straight forward, with various locations providing temporary homes to football in Killoe before 1961 when the field at Cullyfad was purchased.

 With a growing population, the move towards larger and more modern facilities was necessary and initiated with the purchase of the field at Clonee in 1987 and so began the long process of fundraising and grant applications before Emmet Park complex came to fruition in 1993.
 A total of two development draws took place – a house-to-house collection and a prize draw in New York – before the necessary funds were available for project completion.
 Eugene Murphy headed the development committee as chairman alongside senior officers Berney Brady, Frank Kiernan, John Doherty and Declan Rowley.

-The new grounds, complete with two playing pitches, club rooms, squash courts and stand was opened by Mr. Peter Quinn, GAA President, on a wet Sunday, 13 June 1993.
-A large crowd braved the inclement weather as Killoe defeated their old rivals Fr.
+The new grounds, complete with two playing pitches, club rooms, squash courts and stand was opened by Mr. Peter Quinn, GAA President, on a wet Sunday on 13th June 1993.
+A large crowd braved the inclement weather as Killoe Young Emmets defeated their old rivals Fr.
 Manning Gaels by 3-7 to 2-8 to win the Hideout Cup, while Roscommon under the command of Dermot Earley overcame Offaly in a senior intercounty challenge by 2-14 to 1-5.
 Killoe also claimed victory in the minor (by 4-5 to 1-6 over Colmcille) and ladies U-14 games in a historic day for the club.

-The excitement generated by this new landmark development at Emmet Park in June 1993 also created a feel good factor within the parish and by September 1993 the Killoe senior team had claimed an eighth county title while the juniors completed a hat-trick of championships.
-Two years later in 1995 the senior title once again found its home at Emmet Park as the club was enjoying its most successful period so far.
+The excitement generated by this new landmark development at Emmet Park in June 1993 also created a feel good factor within the parish and by September 1993 the Killoe Young Emmets senior team had claimed an eighth county title while the juniors completed a hat-trick of championships.
+Two years later in 1995 the senior title once again found its home at Emmet Park as the club was enjoying its most successful period to date.

-Cullyfad remains active as a winter training location after serving the club as the home for official matches for over 25 years.
-The grounds was upgraded in the early 2000’s with floodlights installed and the dressing rooms upgraded.
-It serves as a vital training base for club and county during the winter months and all-year location for challenge matches for Senior, Ladies and Underage teams alike as well as a base for Longford County Minor and County Ladies training.
+Cullyfad remained active in the 2000’s as an option for winter training after serving the club as the home for official matches for over 25 years.
+The Cullyfad grounds was upgraded in the early 2000’s with floodlights installed and the dressing rooms upgraded.
+It has also served in the 2000’s as a vital training base for club and county during the winter months and all-year location for challenge matches for Senior, Ladies and Underage teams alike as well as a base for Longford County Minor and County Ladies training.